goraz/humanize/README.md

 This is a simple "go source file into friendly structure" for prevent repeat my code over and over for create a simple code generator.

+This code is not maintained anymore.
+I'm working on a new version of this, with better (almost better :)) structure. you can find the new code at https://github.com/fzerorubigd/humanize